 2.«#» “7(i) Process”(XX/XX/XX Version) means a public process conducted by BPA, pursuant to Section 7(i) of the Northwest Power Act, 16 U.S.C. § 839e(i), or its successor, to establish rates for the sale of power and other products.
 [LF, SL, BL]

+Option 1: Include the following for customers that are not JOEs.

 2.«#» “Above-CHWM Load”(XX/XX/XX Version) means the forecasted portion of a customer’s Preliminary Net Requirement that is in excess of the customer’s CHWM, if any, as determined in the Above-CHWM Load Process.
 [LF, SL, BL]

+End Option 2

+Option 2: Include the following for customers that are JOEs.

+2.«#» “Above-CHWM Load” (XX/XX/XX Version) means the forecasted portion of a «Customer Name» Member’s Preliminary Net Requirement that is in excess of «Customer Name» Member’s CHWM, if any, as determined in the Above-CHWM Load Process.
+For «Customer Name», “Above-CHWM Load” means the sum of all Members’ Above-CHWM Loads.
+[LF]

+End Option 2

 2.«#» “Above-CHWM Load Process”(XX/XX/XX Version) means the public process conducted during each Forecast Year, in which BPA will calculate the following values for the upcoming Rate Period: (1) each customer’s Preliminary Net Requirement; (2) adjusted CHWMs ; and (3) each customer’s Above-CHWM Load.
 [LF, SL, BL]

 2.«#» “Actual BOS Generation”(XX/XX/XX Version) means the actual generation produced by the BOS Complex, as adjusted for actual Designated System Obligations and RHWM CHWM Modeled Augmentation.
 [SL]